hrouzegar/Role_Based_In-Context-Learning/README.md

 - ai2_arc: A benchmark dataset used for evaluating question-answering capabilities.
 - wiki_movie_plots: A dataset containing movie plots used for genre classification.
 - IMDB_reviews: A sentiment analysis dataset comprising movie reviews with corresponding sentiment labels.
+- MATH Dataset: A dataset to test reasoning skills with mathematical word problem questions.

 ## Original Llama